Optimal Local Simulations of a Quantum Singlet

 In the one-lawn setup, because of the antipodal condition, for $\theta=\pi$ all lawns have success probability zero, regardless of their shape.
-For the same reason, for $\theta=\pi/2$ all lawns have success probability $1/2$ (the set of possible landing points is a great circle and due to the antipodal condition exactly half of it is covered by the lawn).
+For the same reason, for $\theta=\pi/2$ all lawns have success probability $1/2$ (the set of possible landing points is a great circle exactly half of which is covered by the lawn).
 In contrast, in the two-lawn setup, due to the $\theta\leftrightarrow\pi-\theta$ symmetry the optimal shapes for angles near $\pi$ are the same as for angles near $0$ and the grasshopper success probability approaches 1 as $\theta\rightarrow \pi$.
 Near $\pi/2$ the probability approaches $1/2$, just as in the one-lawn setup.

-Numerically found optimal grasshopper shapes in the vicinity of $\theta=\pi/2$ are shown in Fig.~\ref{fig:both-labyrinths} for the one- and two-lawn setups.
-Labyrinth-like shapes are observed in this regime for both setups.
-The labyrinths are windy and the thickness of the structures decreases closer to $\pi/2$.

-An overview of other lawn shapes in the one-lawn setup is given in Fig.~\ref{fig:othershapes}.
-For jumps $\theta\gtrsim0.57\pi$ the configurations exhibit striped patterns.
-The number of stripes increases with increasing $\theta$ and the stripe boundaries show cog-like modulations, which become less pronounced with increasing $\theta$.
-As $\theta$ approaches $\pi$, optimized configurations develop defects in otherwise regular stripe patterns.
-Explicit numerical comparisons show that regular (parallel) stripe configurations with matching stripe widths achieve slightly higher probabilities.
-Irregular stripes dominate the numerical results because local distortions reduce the probability only marginally, while vastly increasing the number of accessible configurations.
-We discuss the stripe regime in more detail in the companion paper~\cite{llamas2024sphericallongpaper}.
+Numerically found optimal grasshopper shapes in the vicinity of $\theta=\pi/2$ are labyrinth-like for both setups.
+For $\theta\gtrsim0.57\pi$ in the one-lawn setup the configurations become striped, with cog-like modulations along the stripe boundaries that become less pronounced as $\theta$ increases.
+The stripe width decreases with increasing $\theta$ and as $\theta$ approaches $\pi$, optimized configurations develop defects in otherwise regular stripe patterns.
+For images and a detailed discussion of the labyrinth and stripe regimes we refer to the companion paper~\cite{llamas2024sphericallongpaper}.